 Performance Music

-The University of Scranton Bands, Choirs and String Ensembles offer high quality instrumental and choral performing ensemble opportunities in a variety of formats ranging from very large ensembles, to small ensemble and solo performing opportunities.
-Participation is open to any and all interested university students (as well as faculty, staff and administration) with no individual audition requirement nor enrollment or membership fee, in the finest liberal arts tradition.
+The University of Scranton Bands, Choirs, String Orchestra, and Steel Drum ensembles offer high-quality instrumental and choral performing ensemble opportunities in a variety of formats ranging from very large ensembles to small ensemble and solo performing opportunities.
+Participation is open to any and all interested University students (as well as alumni, faculty, staff, and administration) with no individual audition requirement nor enrollment or membership fee, in the finest liberal arts tradition.

 Hundreds of students participate in the ensembles every year, and are achieving their performance goals in the musical ensemble of their choice.
 For more information on any of the program offerings of Performance Music at The University of Scranton, please contact us.